 Some of the damages that you may be entitled to recover include the cost of:

 - Surgery (life-saving and reconstructive)

 - Pain and suffering

 - Wrongful death

 A serious dog bite may result in permanent muscle damage.
 You may need months or even years of physical therapy.
 This could cost tens of thousands of dollars or more.
-You should not have to suffer financially because of a careless dog owner.
-For a free case evaluation, please call D. Miller & Associates, PLLC at 713-850-8600.
+You should not suffer financially because of a careless dog owner.
+D. Miller & Associates, PLLC™ offers free case evaluations.